-- A. Specific aims (limit one page): State the overall research objectives and specific aims for the proposed project. - B. Background (limit three pages): Briefly summarize the background to the proposal.
-Include only key references to prior work that constitutes the foundation of the proposal and any preliminary background work by the applicant. - C. Experimental design and methods: Summarize the essential features of the experimental design and methodology.
+- A. Specific aims (limit one page): State the overall research hypothesis, objectives, and specific aims for the proposed project. - B. Background (limit three pages): Briefly summarize the background to the proposal.
+Include only key references to prior work that constitutes the foundation of the proposal and any preliminary background work. - C. Significance (limit half page): Include a statement on the relevance of the proposed project to the prevention, control or cure of rheumatic diseases.
+Describe how the successful completion of the proposed project will add to a better understanding of rheumatic diseases.
+State the importance of the research described in this application by relating the specific aims to the broad, long-term objectives. - D. Experimental design and methods: Summarize the essential features of the experimental design and methodology.
 Include a specific plan for data and statistical analysis as well as a clearly defined power analysis where appropriate.
-Preliminary data may also be included in this section. - D. Significance (limit one page): Include a statement on the relevance of the proposed project to the prevention, control or cure of rheumatic diseases.
-Describe how the successful completion of the proposed project will add to a better understanding of rheumatic diseases.
-State the importance of the research described in this application by relating the specific aims to the broad, long-term objectives. - E. Future Direction: Include a statement summarizing the potential impact and outcomes that this project may have on your career and the field of rheumatology.
-Please outline how successful completion of the aims outlined in this award will position you for future funding. - F. Selected references
+Preliminary data may also be included in this section. - E. Innovation (limit half page): Include a statement explaining how the application challenges and seeks to shift current research or clinical practice paradigms.
+Describe any novel concepts, approaches or methodologies, instrumentation or interventions to be developed or used, and any advantage over existing methodologies, instrumentation, or interventions. - F. Future Direction: Include a statement summarizing the potential impact and outcomes that this project may have on your career and the field of rheumatology.
+Please outline how successful completion of the aims outlined in this award will position you for future funding. - G. Selected references (no page limit)

-Benchmarks of Success\
+Benchmarks of Success